What Does LAGL Mean in Text? Full Explanation

 If someone sends LAGL in a message, your reply can match the mood.

-READ More: What Emp Mean in Text?
-Full Meaning & Usage Guide
+READ More: What Is PPO in Text?
+Full Meaning Guide

 Casual Replies